 With members including Ex-Im beneficiaries Boeing, General Electric Co.
-(GE) and other companies doing business overseas, the Chamber of Commerce turned its attention to keeping the lender alive.
+(GE:US) and other companies doing business overseas, the Chamber of Commerce turned its attention to keeping the lender alive.

 “We really upped our game on Ex-Im” after the first of the year, Wenk said.

 Other lobbying organizations put their machines into overdrive.
 The focus: jobs, the same argument airlines were using on the other side.

 The National Association of Manufacturers, based in Washington, and the Aerospace Industries Association, based in Arlington, Virginia, set up meetings between lawmakers and manufacturers who rely on Ex-Im financing.

 Lobbyists for Boeing, the largest recipient of Ex-Im support, took to Capitol Hill armed with statistics of the jobs that depend on Ex-Im financing.
 The airplane and defense giant, which spent $4.1 million on advocacy during the first three months of 2012, paid nine firms to help make the case, Senate lobbying records show.

 “I realized that we had an entity that was handing out huge subsidies that benefit only about 10 major companies,” said Justin Amash, a Michigan freshman, who proposed legislation to abolish the bank.
 He campaigned on a pledge to “end corporate welfare.”

 The bank used its annual meeting on April 12, held at the Omni Shoreham Hotel on the edge of Washington’s Rock Creek Park, to push back.